Advanced search

 4.4 Special warnings and precautions for use

-Any risks that may be associated with NRT are substantially outweighed by the well established dangers of continued smoking.
+Any risks that may be associated with NRT are substantially outweighed by the well-established dangers of continued smoking.
+The risks of continued vaping are not yet established.

 A risk-benefit assessment should be made by an appropriate healthcare professional for patients with the following conditions:

 Underlying cardiovascular disease: In stable cardiovascular disease this product presents a lesser hazard than continuing to smoke.
-However dependent smokers currently hospitalised as a result of myocardial infarction, unstable or worsening angina including Prinzmetal's angina, severe dysrhythmia or CVA and who are considered to be haemodynamically unstable and/or who have uncontrolled hypertension should be encouraged to stop smoking with non-pharmacological interventions.
+However dependent smokers currently hospitalised as a result of myocardial infarction, unstable or worsening angina including Prinzmetal angina, severe dysrhythmia or CVA and who are considered to be haemodynamically unstable and/or who have uncontrolled hypertension should be encouraged to stop smoking with non-pharmacological interventions.
 If this fails, this product may be considered, but as data on safety in this patient group are limited, initiation should only be under medical supervision.
+The risks of continued vaping are not yet established.

-Diabetes mellitus: Patients with diabetes mellitus should be advised to monitor their blood sugar levels more closely than usual when smoking is stopped and NRT is initiated as reductions in nicotine induced catecholamine release can affect carbohydrate metabolism.
+Diabetes mellitus: Patients with diabetes mellitus should be advised to monitor their blood sugar levels more closely than usual when quitting and NRT is initiated as reductions in nicotine induced catecholamine release can affect carbohydrate metabolism.

 GI disease: Nicotine may exacerbate symptoms in patients suffering from oesophagitis, gastritis or peptic ulcers and NRT preparations should be used with caution in these conditions.
 Ulcerative stomatitis has been reported.